evansbenj/DMW_knockin/XB_RNAseq_tads.md

 # Generate list of unique matches

-This can be done by parsing the output based on the first column (-f 1) as defined by a tab delimiter (-d '	') and .
+This can be done by parsing the output based on the first column (-f 1) as defined by a tab delimiter (which is the default, or specify it with =d ' '):
 ```
-cut -d '	' -f 1 FILENAME | uniq > uniq.txt
+cut -f 1 FILENAME | uniq > uniq.txt
 ```

 # Compare the files